 If you've got concerns or a complaint

-We use social media to share good news, promote the work that we and our supporters are doing and to post content that raises awareness of MND and supports our vision of a world free from MND.
+We use social media to share good news.
+We promote the work that we and our supporters are doing and to post content that raises awareness of MND and supports our vision of a world free from MND.

 Sometimes you may want to raise a concern or complaint with us using social media.
 You should do this via our main accounts (including if the concern or complaint you have relates to a post from one of our staff accounts).
 Depending on your concern we may choose to contact you via direct message or an alternative route (e.g. email).
 We think social media works best when we share and promote good news.
-It’s often very difficult to resolve a concern within 140 characters (which is the limit on Twitter) which is why we prefer to discuss offline.
+It's often very difficult to resolve a concern over a series of posts which is why we prefer to discuss offline.

-Sometimes we may be limited in what we can share due to information being covered under the data protection act.
+Sometimes we may be limited in what we can share due to information being covered under current data protection legislation.